 - I have four pet chickens.

-Before you go, be sure to download the FREE brag tags I made especially for you.
+Before you go, be sure to download the FREE awards I made especially for you.
 I hope you and your kids enjoy them.

 However you start off the school year I hope you and your students have fun!
 The beginning of the year is such an important time as well as a very exciting time!
 I wish you a great school year!